Skip to main content

 Perfusionist: at the heart of cardiac surgery

-They are part of the little-known professions but are essential to the proper functioning of the hospital and the care of patients.
-Discover the portrait of Cécile, Benoit, Christophe and Maxime, perfusionists.
+They are among the lesser-known but essential professions that ensure the smooth running of the hospital and the care of patients.
+Discover the profiles of Cécile, Benoit, Christophe, and Maxime, perfusionists.

 Organize, perform and monitor extracorporeal circulation

 Some cardiac procedures require stopping the heart.
-The perfusionists are then responsible for setting up extracorporeal circulation (ECC).
-This technique allows the heart and lungs to be replaced using a machine equipped with pumps.
-Blood flow is diverted outside the body to be oxygenated and preserve the patient's physiological functions.
+Perfusionists are then responsible for setting up cardiopulmonary bypass (CPB).
+This technique replaces the heart and lungs using a machine equipped with pumps.
+Blood is diverted outside the body to be oxygenated and preserve the patient's physiological functions.

 Perfusionists spend most of their time in the operating room.
-They can also intervene during respiratory dysfunction, in the context of organ removal or during refractory cardiac arrest.
+They may also intervene in cases of respiratory dysfunction, organ donation, or refractory cardiac arrest.

 In France, between 250 and 300 people work in this profession.
-At Caen University Hospital, there are 4 of them who take turns and participate in nearly 600 operations per year.
-During surgery, they come into play once the patient is asleep.
-Beforehand, they prepare the medications and set up the CEC circuit.
-Communication is essential between the surgeon, anesthesiologist and perfusionist.
+At the Caen University Hospital, four of them take turns and participate in nearly 600 operations per year.
+During surgery, they enter the scene once the patient is under anesthesia.
+Beforehand, they prepare the medications and set up the cardiopulmonary bypass circuit.
+Communication between the surgeon, the anesthesiologist, and the perfusionist is essential.

-Practicing CEC is a specialty accessible to all nurses and doctors after training.
-In addition to a university diploma in extracorporeal circulation, caregivers are trained in a form of companionship.
-For 3 years, there has also been a master 2 which makes it possible to standardize practices and knowledge, also recognized at European level.
+Performing cardiopulmonary bypass (CPB) is a specialty accessible to all nurses and physicians after training.
+In addition to a university diploma in extracorporeal circulation, healthcare professionals are trained through a mentorship program.
+For the past three years, there has also been a Master's degree (Master 2) to standardize practices and knowledge, which is also recognized at the European level.

-Cécile “Our profession requires high technicality and numerous responsibilities, each intervention is different depending on the pathology and the patient’s history”
+Cécile: "Our profession demands a high level of technical skill and numerous responsibilities; each intervention is different depending on the patient's condition and medical history."

-Benoit “This job allows us to renew ourselves regularly: today we are training on a new CEC console and I sometimes participate in humanitarian missions with Dr Babatasi, it is very enriching.”
+Benoit: "This job allows us to regularly renew ourselves: today we are training on a new CEC console and I sometimes participate in humanitarian missions with Dr. Babatasi, it's very enriching."

 CS 30001